Brxnni/EU4AW/README.md

 * Add locked state for buttons and checkboxes (make them gray using filter: saturation(0%) and unclickable)
 * Add custom scrollbar in EU4 style? <https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_custom_scrollbar>
 * Add credits file which says where everything comes from (textures, sounds, idea etc.) and add it as a link to the footer
+* Button text is not centered when button is shorter than one `button_middle.png`